The Negligent Operator Treatment System (NOTS)

 If reports from law enforcement indicate that you, as a driver, contributed, were at fault, or were responsible for the collision, DMV then applies negligent operator points against your license.

-DMV considers all evidence submitted in reaching a final determination with regard to the driver’s negligent operator status.
+DMV considers all evidence submitted in reaching a final determination regarding the driver’s negligent operator status.

-NOTS actions are then based on the number of negligent operator points drivers add to their driving record within specified time periods.
+NOTS actions are then based on the number of negligent operator points drivers add to their driver’s record within specified time periods.

 - Traffic convictions are assessed negligent operator point values ranging from 0-3 points.